• 3”x3” Life Cycle card

 • 3” wooden Christmas tree

-Students will explore the life cycle of a Douglas-fir Christmas tree through this fun craft learning the various stages of growth through a series of lifecycle stickers.
+Students will explore the life cycle of a Douglas-fir Christmas tree through this fun craft learning the various stages of growth.

 Part 1: The Story of Christmas Trees